Skip to main content

 Procurement stageCommercial team activity in TruBuild

-Award recommendationUse the latest reviewed commercial round as the commercial basis for the award record
+Award recommendationUse the latest reviewed commercial round as the commercial basis for the award

 Before TruBuild